This topic describes how to perform manual tests in exploratory sessions. Exploratory sessions are saved for you to return to, and run again.

 Define objectives and/or possible testing methods.

-Click the tag icon and then enter text to add a tag.
+Click Add Tag, then enter text to add a tag.
 Filtering by tags can help you locate your sessions and results.

 Click APPLICATION MODULES to manually list the elements in your app that you want to test.